 Where to sleep in Porto Ercole

-For a holiday immersed in nature, the ideal location is the coast along the Argentario headland: here you will find exclusive hotels set in lush Mediterranean brush growth.
+For a holiday immersed in nature, the ideal location is the coast along the Argentario headland: here you will find exclusive hotels and villas set in lush Mediterranean brush growth.
 As an alternative, try the historic centre, choosing your accommodation amidst the winding alleys of old Porto Ercole.

 When to visit Porto Ercole